 Mason Rudolph, Quarterback, Oklahoma State

 Scout's Quote: "You have him in Round 2 and I just don't see it.
 He has a weak arm and plays in a bulls--t scheme.
-Bryce Petty all over again"
+Bryce Petty all over again."

 Mason Rudolph is, like the scout says, in my second-round rankings, but that isn't an opinion shared by the team employing this evaluator.
 He went on to add, "I can see him going second round in a mock draft, but there is no way he should be valued there."

 The issue with grading quarterbacks for the entire league (media) and not just one team is that flaws in a player's game might make him an awful fit for some teams and fine for others.
-If you want an athletic quarterback that can move, Rudolph isn't your guy.
+If you want an athletic quarterback who can move, Rudolph isn't your guy.
 If you want a seasoned pocket passer with pretty good touch accuracy, he is a decent option.